Shengw3n/shengwen.me/pages/index.md

 I write [blog posts](/posts) about life, engineering, and everything in between.

-Outside of programming, I enjoy doing photography and going to the gym.
+Outside of programming, I enjoy doing photography and fencing 🤺.
 Some of my photos can be found on [this page](/photos).

 <div flex-auto />